Get E-Book

 }

-That single "type": "module" field flips every .js file in this package to ESM.
-Any subdirectory can override this with its own package.json containing a different type field.
-Node looks for the nearest package.json, not the root one.
+That single field flips every .js file in the package scope to ESM.
+A nested directory can change the rule by adding its own package.json with a different type, because Node uses the nearest package scope rather than the repository root by default.

 Static Analysis